 Dear Parish Faithful & Friends in Christ,

 Relatively speaking, the meditation being presented here was written some time ago - Fall 2007.
 I am quite sure that anyone who read it then has long forgotten it!
-But for those who are new to the parish, and for those who are willing to give it another read, I thought that it would have a certain resonance since we will be chanting the Akathist Hymn "Glory to God For All Things" tomorrow evening as we acknowledge the Church New Year beginning on September 1.
+But for those who are new to the parish, and for those who are willing to give it another read, I thought that it would have a certain resonance since it was only yesterday evening when we chanted the Akathist Hymn "Glory to God For All Things" as we acknowledged the Church New Year beginning on September 1.
 I say that because there are certain thoughts expressed in the Hymn that led me to write this particular meditation.

 * * *

 "My soul thirsts for God, for the living God." —Psalm 42:2

 "I can't get no satisfaction" —The Rolling Stones